 And while Lt.
 Col. Brandt is proud of the record-breaking flight, she also hopes that one day all-female feats will no longer be historic, but a regular occurrence.

-“It’s just kind of interesting to me that there would be a first for women for anything still, in this day in age.”
-She added, “We’re not too far from the day when an all-female flight is not so special.”
+“It’s just kind of interesting to me that there would be a first for women for anything still, in this day in age,” Brandt relayed to WYSK via Capt.
+Natalie Winkels who contacted us about the historic flight.
+“We’re not too far from the day when an all-female flight is not so special.”

-WYSK learned about Flight of the Lady Hawk from Capt.
-Natalie Winkels, one of the pilots who participated in the historic mission.
-She reached out to us to share the group’s incredible accomplishment and to “show aspiring young men and women out there that women are setting world records.”
+Capt.
+Winkels said she reached out to us to share the group’s incredible accomplishment and to “show aspiring young men and women out there that women are setting world records.”

 Because if you can see it, you can be it!